Nivolet Pass is The Italian Job road

-Colle del Nivolet is a high mountain pass at an elevation of 2.621m (8,599ft) above the sea level, located on the boundary between the Aosta Valley and the Piemont regions of Italy.
-It is the road featured in The Italian Job film, the final bus crash scene probably being the most famous.
+Colle del Nivolet is a high mountain pass at an elevation of 2.621m (8,599ft) above the sea level, located on the northern part of Italy.
+It’s featured in The Italian Job film; the final bus crash scene probably being the most famous.
 It's one of the highest roads of Italy.

 Is the road to Colle del Nivolet paved?

-Set high in the Eastern group of the Graian Alps, in the heart of the Parco Nazionale Gran Paradiso (the oldest in Italy), the road to the summit is totally paved.
+The road to the summit is totally paved.
 It’s called Strada Provinciale 50 (SP50).
 The road took a decade to build from 1953-63 to service the two hydroelectric dams up high.
-The road offers both spectacular scenery and endless amounts of curves.

 Is Colle del Nivolet challenging?